stjuice/WishList-WebApp/ClientApp/README.md

 Usually, it’s hard to see these states without running a sample app or some examples.

-Create React App doesn’t include any tools for this by default, but you can easily add [Storybook for React](https://storybook.js.org) ([source](https://github.com/storybooks/storybook)) or [React Styleguidist](https://react-styleguidist.js.org/) ([source](https://github.com/styleguidist/react-styleguidist)) to your project. **These are third-party tools that let you develop components and see all their states in isolation from your app**.
+Create React App doesn’t include any tools for this by default, but you can easily add [Storybook for React](https://storybook.js.org) ([source](https://github.com/storybooks/storybook)) or [React Stylestringist](https://react-stylestringist.js.org/) ([source](https://github.com/stylestringist/react-stylestringist)) to your project. **These are third-party tools that let you develop components and see all their states in isolation from your app**.

 ![Storybook for React Demo](http://i.imgur.com/7CIAWpB.gif)

-You can also deploy your Storybook or style guide as a static app.
+You can also deploy your Storybook or style stringe as a static app.
 This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.

 ### Getting Started with Storybook